getreu/tp-note/docs/source/tpnote--manpage.md

 # DESCRIPTION

-Tp-Note is a note taking tool and a template system, that synchronizes the note's metadata with its filename.
+Tp-Note is a note-taking tool and a template system, that synchronizes the note's metadata with its filename.
 Tp-Note analyses its environment and the clipboard content and stores the result in variables.
 New notes are created by filling these variables in predefined and customizable